canonical/deepseek-r1-snap/components/model-distill-qwen-7b-openvino-int4/README.md

 # DeepSeek R1 Distill Qwen 7B Optimized for OpenVINO

-The model directory should be placed in the current directory to be found by the engine:
+The model directory should be placed in the current directory to be found by the engine.

 ## Download the model